dbutz/SchoolSite-Pro-Docs/redistricting/createPlan/forecasts.md

 # Redistrict based on forecasts
-**Please Note:** Projection based redistricting plans must be created in a SchoolSite Geodatabase that contains the projection you wish to base your plan on
+**Please Note:** You must first create a forecast before creating a redistricting plan based on a forecast.

 To begin a new redistricting plan: SchoolSite > Create > Plan.
 ## Option Three: Create Plan Based on Forecasted Students